algenty/flowcharting-repository/README.md

 # Flowcharting for Grafana
 This repository is only for documentation.
-Stars project on [https://github.com/algenty/grafana-flowcharting](https://github.com/algenty/grafana-flowcharting) if you like it.
+Star project on [https://github.com/algenty/grafana-flowcharting](https://github.com/algenty/grafana-flowcharting) if you like it.

 ## About
 Flowcharting is a plugin for grafana.
 It aims to display complexe diagram draws with [draw.io](https://draw.io/).
 Few examples :